opensearch-project/documentation-website/_data-prepper/peer-forwarder.md

 ## SSL configuration

-The following SSL configuration table provides optional SSL configuration values and allows you to set up Trust Manager for the Peer Forwarder client to connect to other Data Prepper instances.
+The following SSL configuration table provides optional SSL configuration values that you to set up a trust manager for the Peer Forwarder client in order to connect to other Data Prepper instances.

 | Value | Type | Description |
 | ----- | ---- | ----------- |